The cost of spinal cord injury can add up quickly and substantially.

 - Secondary Complications.
 Managing secondary complications of spinal cord injury like pain, respiratory complications, depression, autonomic dysreflexia, bowel and bladder dysfunction, muscle atrophy, pressure sores, and spasticity can add even more costs.

 - Orthotics.
 Orthotics will help combat spasticity and stabilize your neck, trunk, arms, and legs.
+Some may be covered by insurance, but not all.

 - Medications.
 The cost of medications can add up, especially if you have to take them long term.
 Secondary complications of spinal cord injury can require many kinds of medicines ranging from generic painkillers to opioids to antidepressants.